mehcode/actix-diesel/example/README.md

 > This build uses a [frozen version](../rust-toolchain) of the `nightly` toolchain.

 ```
-# This uses a frozen version of a nightly toolchain.
-cat ../rust-toolchain

 cargo build
 cargo install diesel_cli --no-default-features --features sqlite
 diesel migration run